benitomartin/mlops-llm-crypto-predictor/README.md

 > tmux new-session -d 'kubectl -n kafka port-forward svc/kafka-ui 8182:8080'
 > ```
 >
 > To stop the port-forwarding, you can use the following commands.
-First ceck the session number with:
+First check the session number with:
 >
 > ```bash
 > tmux ls